 - 1. Ventilation slots

-- 2. SO-DIMM SDRAM compartment

-- 3. Battery release button
+- 2. Battery release button

-- 4. Battery
+- 3. Battery

 LED Status Indicators

 The status indicators in the upper left corner of the keyboard light up when a particular function of the computer is active.
 Each indicator is marked with a symbol.